ollie5619/RNGBLEDemo/README.md

     /// Minimum command response time
     var minReceivedTime: TimeInterval { get }
     /// Whether a timeout is required
-    /// - No timeout is needed to indicate that the command was sent “successfully”. var needSendTimeOut: Bool { get }
+    /// - No timeout is needed to indicate that the command was sent "successfully". var needSendTimeOut: Bool { get }
     /// Data length is exceeded, proxy returns in two passes. var hasTwiceResponse: Bool { get }